Makalu Base camp Trek

 You choose to do your Makalu base camp trek.
 Contact us at our head office in Kharibot, Banasthali, Kathmandu, Nepal, by mail or phone.
 Email is a more effortless and apparent option; we will process your booking as soon as we get your email or call.

 We need a 20% booking amount to confirm your booking.
 You can pay through Bank transfer or credit card payment (Master/Visa card ).
-Or you can do online money transfers such as Money Gram Western Unions.
+You can also do online money transfers such as Money Gram Western Unions.
 After we get the 20% amount, we will confirm your booking.

 You will get the official booking and payment receipt.
 You can pay the final balance for the tour upon arrival in Kathmandu.